Looking for the cheapest way to invest in Canada? Then you must take a look at discount brokers.

 Use Questrade if:

 - You are an index investor interested in purchasing a lot of ETFs.
 It offers a wider number of ETFs that you can purchase for free.

 - You want to cut your costs for investing to the bare bones.

 - You do not need a lot of assistance when it comes to maintaining your portfolio.

 You can check out my detailed Questrade review to learn more about the discount broker.

 Interactive Brokers Canada is part of a well-established and long-standing brokerage firm with an excellent international reputation, but Questrade is the clear winner for Canadian investors.

-Questrade offers a more straightforward user experience, lower trading fees, zero annual fees, and lower inactivity fees that you can easily waive off.
+Questrade offers a more straightforward user experience, lower trading fees, and zero annual fees.
 You get to control your investments and practice as a self-directed investor, but with the support from substantial data to help you make better financial decisions.